maccman/jlink/README.md

     object.change();

-The `$.fn.linky()` function is just a utility function for tying objects and elements together.
+The `$.fn.link()` function is just a utility function for tying objects and elements together.
 The example above is equivalent to this:

     var object = {